LRinnen/Info314_ICDEP/extension.md

 #### Keep a record of what nodes the card has passed through.

-We will have each node write their initials on the back of the card (not the side with the message).
+We will have each node write their initials on the back of the card (not the side with the message), starting from the top left.
 To ensure that there is space, each node will write their name in small print.